BuildIt-lang/buildsl_cgo22_artifacts/README.md

 Next we have the implementation of the only operator in this DSL - the `mmvp` (Matrix Vector Product) operator.

-This operator takes a matrix (in COO form), a vector and produces a vector by multiplying them.
+This operator takes a matrix (in CSR form), a vector and produces a vector by multiplying them.